 Some of the language used throughout some chapters was quite uncomfortable as it was full of sexist and racist content.
 But I understand it was used to help establish a character’s personality.

-My Opinons
+My Opinions

 Scarborough is not an easy read by any means.
 While under 300 pages, it discusses some serious and heavy topics and doesn’t hold back.
 Many authors overlook low-income neighborhoods when they write, and Hernandez does not; she lived the life she writes about.

 The book is set for one year, basically revolving around a school year.
 Throughout that year, there are multiple points of view, as each chapter is told from a different character’s perspective.
 Some characters only tell their story once, while others tell it over multiple chapters.
-And many of the narrators are school-aged children.
+Many of the narrators are school-aged children.

 The characters are all people that you would probably come across in any neighborhood, no matter the income level of the residents.
 This neighborhood has people struggling to make ends meet, yet they look out for each other.
 Some look down their noses at others, yet their lives aren’t much better.
 People are dealing with mental illness, their sexuality, and the lack of a healthy, loving relationship.